roddhjav/apparmor.d/docs/development/build.md

 Install systemd unit drop in files from `systemd/default`.
 They configure the various dbus daemon to use specific profiles.

 *Enabled by default.
 Can be disabled in `cmd/prebuild/main.go`*

-### **`systemd-early`**

-Install systemd unit drop in files from `systemd/early` to ensure some services start after AppArmor.
-THis task will be removed in the future, as it will not be needed any more.

-*Enabled by default.
-Can be disabled in `pkg/prebuild/cli/cli.go`*

 ### **`fsp`**